Lumber

 All hardwood boards absorb and shed water to some degree, even when finished.

-Quartersawn hardwoods will usually only shrink and swell in thickness, allowing it to stay flat and stable.
-This makes quatrtersawn hardwoods the perfect choice for cabinetry, flooring, furniture and millwork.
+Quartersawn hardwoods primarily shrink and swell in thickness only, allowing it to stay flat and stable.
+This makes quartersawn hardwoods the perfect choice for cabinetry, flooring, furniture and millwork.

 Beauty

-Quartersawn hardwood — white and red oak, cherry, hard maple, walnut, hickory — is beautiful.
+Quartersawn hardwood — white and red oak, cherry, and hard maple — is beautiful.
 It is characterized by a distinctive, straight-grain appearance along with the warm and appealing patterns of medullary ray.

-Medullary Rays are the channels in every tree through which moisture and nutrients travel outward to feed the tree as it grows.
+Medullary rays are the channels in every tree through which moisture and nutrients travel outward to feed the tree as it grows.
 In quartersawing the medullary rays run along the face of the board, perpendicular to the growth rings.
-In some species these Medullary Rays are almost microscopic in size, while they are very pronounced in Red and White Oak.
-When stained, the medullary ray “figure” imparts a sparkle, lifting it off the softly radiant face of the board.
+In some species, these medullary rays are almost microscopic in size, while they are very pronounced in red and white oak.
+When stained, the medullary ray “figure” lifts it off the softly radiant face of the board.

 For the architect and designer, this results in distinctively beautiful, straight grain hardwood lumber of unsurpassed quality.